Zxynine/EvenBetterComments/README.md

 This extension can be configured in User Settings or Workspace settings.

+`"evenbettercomments.monolineComments": true`
+This setting will control whether monoline comments are styled using the annotation tags.
+When false, monoline comments will be presented without decoration.

 `"evenbettercomments.multilineComments": true`
 This setting will control whether multiline comments are styled using the annotation tags.
 When false, multiline comments will be presented without decoration.